OctopusDeploy/docs/docs/deploying-applications/variables/sensitive-variables.md

 :::

-When dealing with sensitive variables, Octopus will encrypt these values usingÂ **AES128 encryption**any time they are in transmission, or "at rest" like when they are stored in the Octopus database or staged on a deployment target as part of a deployment.Â You can use these sensitive values in your deployment process just like normal [variables](/docs/home/deploying-applications/variables.md), with two notable exceptions:
+When dealing with sensitive variables, Octopus will encrypt these values using **AES128 encryption**any time they are in transmission, or "at rest" like when they are stored in the Octopus database or staged on a deployment target as part of a deployment.
+You can use these sensitive values in your deployment process just like normal [variables](/docs/home/deploying-applications/variables.md), with two notable exceptions:

-- Once the variable is saved, Octopus will **never allow you to retrieve the value** via theÂ [REST API](/docs/home/api-and-integration/octopus-rest-api.md)Â or the Octopus web portal; and
+- Once the variable is saved, Octopus will **never allow you to retrieve the value** via the [REST API](/docs/home/api-and-integration/octopus-rest-api.md) or the Octopus web portal; and
 - Whenever possible, Octopus will **mask these sensitive values in logs**.